LibreCAD/docs/appx/build.rst

 Qt Framework
 `````````````

 Download the open source version of the **Qt Online Installer** from `Qt download <https://www.qt.io/download>`_.
-Install Qt to the default path prompted by Qt installer.
+Install Qt to the default path prompted by the installer.
 On the *Select Components* page include the latest version of **MinGW**.
-No other componetnts need to be selected.
+No other components need to be selected.

 muParser